circonus/product-docs/circonus3/Dashboards.md

 ### Deleting Dashboards

-If you wish to delete a dashboard, first navigate to the dashboards list by selecting **Dashboards** within the main menu.
+If you wish to delete a dashboard, first navigate to the dashboard list by selecting **Dashboards** within the main menu.
 Click the checkbox in front of the title of the dashboard you'd like to delete.
 Repeat this action for all dashboards you'd like to delete.
 A red **Delete** button will appear indicating the number of dashboards selected for deletion.

 ![Deleting Circonus Dashboards ](./img/dashboard-delete.png)